From Benchmarks to Business Impact: Deploying IBM Generalist Agent in Enterprise Production: Benchmarks and Pilot Evaluation

 \subsection{Potential Benefits}

 The CUGA system has been piloted within IBM's Business-Process-Outsourcing (BPO) talent acquisition workflow since mid-2025.
 It can be used by recruiters and analyst teams to answer sourcing, funnel, and skill-impact questions that previously required manual data pulls and spreadsheet manipulation.
-The pilot was performed in a read-only configuration: CUGA connects to 13 domain-specific analytics APIs, each exposing pre-approved metrics such as service-level-agreement (SLA) performance, funnel conversions, and hires-by-source.
+The pilot was performed in a read-only configuration: CUGA connects to 13 domain-specific analytics APIs, each exposing pre-approved metrics such as funnel conversions and hires-by-source.
 Provenance logging and computation traces are stored for each interaction, ensuring audit readiness and compliance with organizational governance requirements (e.g., PII avoidance, immutable records of all API calls).

-Preliminary evaluations of CUGA in simulated enterprise workflows suggest promising efficiency and reliability gains.
+Preliminary evaluations of CUGA in simulated enterprise workflows, although not formally tested for statistical significance \citep{dror2018hitchhiker,dror2020statistical}, suggest promising efficiency and reliability gains. suggest promising efficiency and reliability gains.
 Estimated benefits include a potential reduction in average time-to-answer (from roughly 20 minutes of manual work to an expected 2–5 minutes with CUGA, an \textit{estimated} $\sim$90 \% improvement) and higher reproducibility of responses (CUGA outputs were consistent across runs in about 90 \% of internal test cases).
 Audit readiness is also expected to improve, with over 90 \% of generated responses including full provenance (API endpoint, parameters, and result logs).

 Table~\ref{tab:deployment-benefits} summarizes these preliminary, pilot-level results from CUGA’s evaluation in the Talent Acquisition context.
 While the figures are based on controlled test environments and limited analyst feedback rather than full production deployment, they highlight the potential of generalist agents to enable substantial efficiency and transparency improvements in enterprise workflows.